 Quin Morton Teaching Fellows, Princeton Writing Program, 2018-19

 Please note: To be eligible for a Quin Morton Teaching Fellow position, you must be in Dissertation Completion Enrollment (DCE) status in 2018-19.
 If you defend your dissertation before September 1, 2018, you are no longer eligible to serve as a Quin Morton Teaching Fellow.
 All Quin Morton Teaching Fellow appointments are subject to departmental endorsement and to review and approval by the Graduate School.
-Please also note: You may apply in both categories (Full- or Part-Time Lectureship and Quin Morton Teaching Fellow); if you choose to do so, please submit your application twice so we can track your candidacy (online at Careers at Princeton University for the Lecturer position and by email to email@example.com for the Quin Morton Teaching Fellow position).
+Please also note: You may apply in both categories (Full- or Part-Time Lectureship and Quin Morton Teaching Fellow); if you choose to do so, please submit your application twice so we can track your candidacy (online at Princeton University Academic Jobs for the Lecturer position and by email to email@example.com for the Quin Morton Teaching Fellow position).
 If you are selected for a lectureship, you must defend your dissertation before September 1, 2018.
 Your cover letters should indicate that you’re applying in both categories.

 Instructions for Applying